Düsseldorf Airport

-Düsseldorf is the fourth largest airport in Germany and handled almost 8 million passengers in 2021.
+Düsseldorf is the fourth-busiest airport in Germany and handled over 20 million passengers in 2024.
 It is a hub for Eurowings and a focus city for several more airlines.
 The airport has three passenger terminals and two runways and can handle wide-body aircraft up to the Airbus A380.
+Düsseldorf Airport serves almost every country in Europe and some destinations in Africa, the Middle East and North America.

 Overview

 Usage

-Düsseldorf Airport is the largest and primary airport for the Rhine-Ruhr metropolitan region – the largest metropolitan region in Germany and among the largest metropolitan areas of the world.
+Düsseldorf Airport is the largest and primary airport for the Rhine-Ruhr metropolitan region – the largest metropolitan region in Germany.
 The airport is located in Düsseldorf-Lohausen.
 The largest nearby business centres are Düsseldorf and Essen; other cities within a 20 km radius are Duisburg, Krefeld, Mülheim an der Ruhr, Neuss, and Wuppertal.
-The airport extends over a compact 6.13 km2 of land – small in comparison to airports of a similar capacity, but also a reason for Düsseldorf being known as an airport of short distances.
+The airport extends over a compact 6.13 km2 of land – small in comparison to airports of a similar capacity.
 The airport has more than 18,200 employees.